-The acute toxicity of the effluent shall be such that: (i) the average survival in the undiluted effluent for any three (3) consecutive 96-hour static or continuous bioassay tests shall be at least 90%, and (ii) no single test producing less than 70% survival.
+There shall be no acute toxicity in ambient waters, including mixing zones.
+The acute toxicity of the effluent shall be such that:

-4. Mass-based Effluent Limitations
+- i. the average survival in the undiluted effluent for any three (3) consecutive 96-hour static or continuous flow bioassay test shall be at least 90%, and - ii. no single test producing less than 70% survival. - 4.
+Mass-based Effluent Limitations Not Applicable - E. Interim Effluent Limitations Not Applicable - F. Land Discharge Specifications Not Applicable - G. Reclamation Specifications Not Applicable